Roman-Uholnikov/spring-security-acl-poc/README.md

- Live Editor will process only requests with valid signed JWT token Valid signed JWT token will be created only with valid JWT secret Only production system (monolith) should have access to valid JWT secret for prod env This solution support role separation + domain controlling: user may be PUBLISHER but he/she may publish only to its own domains
+ Live Editor will process only requests with valid signed JWT token Valid signed JWT token will be created only with valid JWT secret Only production system (monolith) should have access to valid JWT secret for prod env This solution support role separation + domain controlling: user may be PUBLISHER but he/she may publish only to its configured domains

  ## Demo role configs
   POC configured with 3 users: